Rock climbing gear list: an expert guide to the 12 essentials

 Cams are expensive and relatively heavy pieces of metal gear where you can slide one end into a crack in the rock and expand it so it stays put (Image credit: Robin Skjoldborg)

 If you’re trad climbing, there won’t be any metal bolts drilled into the rock to clip quickdraws into and you’ll need cams.
 Cams are expensive and relatively heavy pieces of metal gear where you can slide one end into a crack in the rock and expand it so it stays put, then clip the other end into your rope.
-Cams usually come in sets of 6-8 in varying sizes and you’ll want a whole set to start.
+They come in different sizes and you may want several.
 These are especially useful for crack climbing

 Climbing nuts spread out on a rock